argenkiwi/kenkyo/README.md

 ## Goal

-To provide a starting point for the keyboard customization journey of those who seek to increase their productivity, and/or improve the ergonomy of their workflows, without having to spend too much money on expensive hardware or too much time doing research.
+To provide a starting point for the keyboard customisation journey of those who seek to increase their productivity, and/or improve the ergonomy of their workflows, without having to spend too much money on expensive hardware or too much time doing research.

 ## Principles